CCBDA-UPC/Assignments-2025/Lab05.md

 SNS), a message pushing service that can deliver notifications over various protocols.
 For our web app, we are going to push notifications to an email address.

+### Docker

+Docker is a **Platform as a Service (PaaS)** solution that leverages OS-level virtualization to package software into units known as **containers**.
+These containers ensure that applications can run consistently and efficiently across various environments.
+Docker provides both free and premium options and operates through its core software, Docker Engine, which has been maintained by Docker, Inc. since its initial release in 2013.

+The primary purpose of Docker is to streamline the deployment process by isolating applications in lightweight containers, enabling smooth operation in diverse environments.

 # Pre-lab homework

 Make sure that you install [Docker Desktop](https://www.docker.com/products/docker-desktop/)